Peter Hitchens: War on drugs

-LGBT rights and marriage
+Marriage

+Hitchens’s writing on marriage centres on his view that legal and cultural changes since the 1960s have undermined the stability of the traditional family.
+In The Abolition of Britain (1999) he argues that reforms such as the introduction of no-fault divorce weakened marriage by turning it from a binding public commitment into a private contract that could be easily dissolved, a change he believes has had damaging effects on children, public morality and social order.
+In The Rage Against God (2010) he links the decline of marriage to what he regards as the retreat of Christian moral teaching from British public life.
+Hitchens has repeatedly maintained that the state should reinforce lifelong marriage rather than, in his words, "administering its collapse", and has criticised successive governments for policies that he believes normalise family breakdown and expand state involvement in parenting.

 Hitchens was one of the most outspoken opponents of same-sex marriage in 2013, the year before same-sex marriage was made legal in England, Wales, and Scotland.
 In speaking to the journalist Owen Jones in 2015, he said his real issue was with the decline of heterosexual marriage in society and the legalisation "of what was in effect no-fault divorce", and that same-sex marriage is "a side-effect ...
 It's a consequence of the collapse of heterosexual marriage, and I regret now getting involved in the argument about same-sex marriage, because it was a Stalingrad, a diversion.
 Why is one worrying about a few thousand people who want to have same-sex marriages, without being at all concerned about the collapse of heterosexual marriage, which involves millions of people, and millions of children?"

+He described the debate over same-sex marriage as a "trap", writing in March 2012, "Why should we care so much about stopping a few hundred homosexuals getting married, when we cannot persuade legions of heterosexuals to stay married?
+It is a complete loss of proportion.
+This is why I use the metaphor of Stalingrad, a stupid distraction from the main war, with which generals and politicians alike became so obsessed that they poured all their resources into it.
+I would urge my fellow moral conservatives not to rush into this trap.
+But as proper conservatism of all kinds is probably doomed anyway in this country, they might as well go down fighting."

-In 2019 the University of Buckingham organised a "free-speech society" after Hitchens' "no-platforming" by the University of Portsmouth over his views on gay rights, which they believed would cause conflict with LGBT events on campus.
+In 2019 the University of Buckingham organised a "free-speech society" after Hitchens was no-platformed by the University of Portsmouth over his views on same-sex marriage, which they believed would cause conflict with LGBT events elsewhere on campus.
 Hitchens was the first guest invited by the society to address students.
 In response to his being no-platformed by the University of Portsmouth, Hitchens was invited by the Archivist and the Head of History and Politics at The Portsmouth Grammar School to give a short talk on "The myth of Russian aggression" to Sixth Form pupils.